syncfusion-content/fileformat-docs/FileFormat/PDF/Working with DigiralSignature.md

 ## Adding a timestamp in digital signature

 Essential PDF allows you to add timestamp in the digital signature of the PDF document.
-The following code snippet illustrates the same.
+The following code example illustrates the same.

 {% highlight c# %}
 [C#]

-//Create a new PDF document.
+//Creates a new PDF document.

 PdfDocument document = new PdfDocument();

-//Add a new page.
+//Adds a new page.

 PdfPage page = document.Pages.Add();

 PdfGraphics graphics = page.Graphics;

-//Create a certificate instance from PFX file with private key.
+//Creates a certificate instance from PFX file with private key.

 PdfCertificate pdfCert = new PdfCertificate(@"PDF.pfx", "syncfusion");

-//Create a digital signature.
+//Creates a digital signature.

 PdfSignature signature = new PdfSignature(page, pdfCert, "Signature");

-//Set an image for signature field
+//Sets an image for signature field

 PdfBitmap bmp = new PdfBitmap(@"syncfusion_logo.gif");

-//Add time stamp using the server URI and credentials.
+//Adds time stamp by using the server URI and credentials.

 signature.TimeStampServer = new TimeStampServer(new Uri("http://syncfusion.digistamp.com"), "user", "123456");

-//Set signature info.
+//Sets signature info.

 signature.Bounds = new RectangleF(new PointF(0, 0), bmp.PhysicalDimension);